 The Fort Hood mass shootings prove that arming and training lots of good guys with guns doesn’t stop bad guys with guns from committing mass shootings.

 One of the problems is that you don’t know ahead of time who will become a bad guy and giving lots of people guns and training them to kill also means creating a worse bad guy problem because it makes more people more lethal if and when they switch over to the dark side.
 It is hard to know who is going to become a bad guy in advance, and it is harder to predict who will become a mass murderer when there are more and more people to keep track of because more and more people have weapons of mass destruction like machine guns.

 The other problem is the element of surprise and planning.
 Even if lots of good guys have guns like at Fort Hood, the bad guy is going to be well aware of that fact and plan accordingly for positioning himself in a easy-to-defend sniper position.
 Even those mass shooters who didn’t care about planning basic defensive tactics have usually been able to rapid-fire kill a bunch of people before getting shot down just due to the sheer advantage of surprise.

 So unless the bad guy shoots himself first, good guys with guns always stop bad guys with guns… eventually, but the best way to stop bad guys with guns from killing people is to keep bad guys from getting weapons of mass destruction in the first place.

-(Note to pro-gun fanatics: You won.
-Sensible gun control is politically impossible in the US, but I don’t care much because other issues are much more important for public health anyhow.)
+Sensible gun control is politically impossible in the US, but I don’t particularly care because other issues are much more important for public health anyhow.